daniel-mizsak/vps-setup/README.md

 This repository was heavily inspired by [Dreams of Codes](https://www.youtube.com/@dreamsofcode)'s [Setting up a production ready VPS](https://youtu.be/F-9KWQByeU0?si=v7OE4IBhpqrzaD1R) video.\
 The idea was to automate the whole dockerized deployment process using `ansible`, while making minor improvements to the original setup.

-A solution where the deployment is done using a `k3s` kubernetes cluster was also added.
-Both methods implement the same features.
+Additional solutions where the deployment is done using `k3s` and `podman` were also created.
+All methods implement the same features.
-A [third solution](https://github.com/daniel-mizsak/vps-setup/tree/feature/app-setup-podman) using `podman` is also in the making, but it is not working sufficiently yet.

 ## VPS Setup
 After cloning the repository create a python virtual environment and install the requirements: